EsTaNG9/freertos-ecu/README.md

   </a>
 </div>

-yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap
+Our project consist on developing a simple engine management system for a 1 cylinder 4 or 2 stroke internal combustion engine.
+The hear of this project was to develop a way to trigger the sparkplug at the correct time for each rotation of the engine.

 Limitações:
-* The esp32 only has 4 timers
+* The ESP32 only has 4 timers
-* An PIC or ARM based microcontroller would be a better application
+* An PIC or ARM based microcontroller would be a better application, just because normally they have more timers avaible
 * Falta de tempo para melhor desenvolver o projeto :smile:

-yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap yap some more down here
+Despite our efforts, the deadline came in quicly and unfortunately we didnt have time to finnish this project the our fullest capability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>